samborambo/turnkey-dtech-demo-2016/README.md

 # Simplified DTech 2016 Repository
-Welcome to the OpenFMB Repo for the simplified demonstration from 2016 DistribuTECH Conference
+Welcome to the OpenFMB Repo for a simplified microgrid demonstration from 2016 DistribuTECH Conference

-In the original demonstration on the Distributech floor, multiple vendors were communicating over wireless to simulate a small microgrid system with actually resource controllers.
+In the original demonstration on the Distributech floor, multiple vendors were connected over wireless communications to simulate a small microgrid system with actual resource controllers.

-This repository is for the code base of the simplified demo.
-This site contains a [WIKI](https://github.com/openfmb/dtech-demo-2016/wiki) for deploying the demo.
+This repository contains the code base of the simplified demo.
+This site contains a [WIKI](https://github.com/openfmb/dtech-demo-2016/wiki) for deploying the demo system.

 All code leverages various open source licenses, please refer to the specific module for its LICENSE.txt file.